jdc-cunningham/chrome-extension-code-injector/README.md

 I will add other functionality eg. adding JS/interfaces/etc... to specific websites by domain, this is not an original idea there is a pretty cool extension I briefly used that was specifically for injecting custom JS by domains.
 I just as I mentioned "want my own".

+### How to use

+This is not a packaged extension, you have to run this in developer mode.
+Clone this repo then in the Extensions page use `Load unpacked` and select this folder.

+### Extension functionalities

 #### YouTube lander recommended tiles hiding mod

 ##### Post build/attempt actual